Pakistan politics: Key players

 Upon assuming office, he had to deal with the fallout of the Bin Laden killing - in which some in the US accused Pakistan's establishment, and especially the ISI, of at best incompetence and at worst complicity after the al-Qaeda chief was found to have lived in the country for a number of years.

 Lt Gen Islam was born into a military family and has also served as deputy head of the ISI.

 Many believe the ISI head could be an important figure in any future Pakistani peace negotiations with the Afghan Taliban.

 Pakistan's last military leader dramatically returned in March 2013 to compete in elections, ending four years of self-imposed exile and defying death threats.

-But it seems it was a strategic mistake to do so, because he now faces trials in at least four criminal court cases, including a possible charge of treason.
-Whether the new government chooses to pursue that charge is not yet clear.
+But it seems it was a strategic mistake to do so, because he now faces trials in a series of court cases, including one for treason.

 In one case, he is accused of failing to provide adequate security for former Prime Minister Benazir Bhutto, which contributed to her assassination in 2007.